 An eco toilet is adjacent to the tent, and a hot water shower can be provided at an additional cost if required.
 Basic cooking provisions are included with a BBQ and a fire pit available.

 This site is part of the River Murray International Dark Sky Reserve, one of the darkest places on Earth, so this is the perfect location to do some star gazing while you relax alongside your glamping tent.

 Pine Country Caravan Park

 Being part of a larger park means you will also have access to the park facilities.
-You will use the communal bathroom and laundry facilities and can cook at either the camp kitchen or the BBQ area.
-Wifi is available throughout the park.
+You will use the communal bathroom and laundry facilities and can cook in either the camp kitchen or the BBQ area.
+Wi-Fi is available throughout the park.

 Starfields Luxury Camping

 This teepee style tent is located near the town of Parilla, not too far from the South Australian-Victorian border.
 The tent contains a queen size bed, but two extra single mattresses are available if required.

 Due to it’s isolated location, you can experience a special Australian icon while you are here, the drop-toilet.
 A camp shower is also provided.